nova-tabularium/retail-dashery/README.md

 | 04 | `inventory-health-dashboard` | Stock levels, days-on-hand, shrink, reorder triggers by SKU and location |
 | 05 | `promo-effectiveness-dashboard` | Pre/during/post promo windows, halo effects, cannibalization, ROI by campaign |

 > Have a dashboard type you'd like to see?
-[Open an issue](https://github.com/nova-tabularium/retail-dashery/issues) — requests welcome.
+[Open an issue](https://github.com/nova-tabularium/retail-dashery/issues)

 ---